Bactria, a huge area in todays’ Afghanistan, was the eastern edge of the ancient Greek empire, established by Alexander the Great.

 Bactria the eastern edge of the Greek empire

 The Persian King Xerxes also sent prisoners to the area.
-The “Branchidae” were the descendants of Greek priests who had once lived near Didyma and who had surrendered the temple to him.
+The “Branchidae” were the descendants of Greek priests who had once lived near Didyma and had surrendered the temple to him.
 The Greek historian Herodotus also records a Persian commander threatening to enslave daughters of the revolting Ionians and send them to Bactria.

 Diodotus I, the satrap, or ruler, of Bactria declared independence from the Seleucid kings in the year 245 B.C., conquering Sogdia and becoming the founder of the great Greco-Bactrian Kingdom.
 Diodotus and his successors resisted continued attacks from the Seleucids, particularly from Antiochus III the Great, who was ultimately defeated by the Romans in 190 BC.